-Top 5 Reasons to Own A LP Filter
+Top 5 Reasons to Own a Starscape - Light Pollution Filter

 - Great for Astro and Milky Way Photography

-- Reduces the orange/yellow haze from night sky caused by city lights
+- Reduces the yellow-orange haze from night sky caused by city lights

 - Capture more accurate color at time of exposure

-- Reduce editing time with a "cleaner" RAW File
+- Reduce editing time with a more natural RAW File

-- Filter also enhances sunsets and fall colors without effecting cool colors
+- Also enhances sunsets and fall colors without effecting blue or green colors

 What's in a Name